Window Components Terminology

 Dessicant

-A material that absorbs moisture and may be used between insulated glass panes in multi-glazed windows.
+A material that absorbs moisture and is in between insulated glass panes in multi-glazed windows.

 Electrochromic Glazing

 A special type of laminated glazing, or coating, that can be switched from tinted to clear and back again.
-This can reduce the amount of heat gain a window experiences, and can also increase privacy (when tinted).
+Additionally, this increases energy efficiency, and can also increase privacy (when tinted).

 Evacuated Glazing